seven5/seven5/install.md

     ./all.bash
     ./sudo.bash

+To update to a new weekly:

+	cd ~/Documents/Go/go/
+	hg pull
+	hg upldate weekly
+	cd src
+	./all.bash
+	./sudo.bash

 ## Your shell

 Some variables need to be in your environment before you proceed, so add them to ~/.bash_profile: